conan-io/docs/uploading_packages/remotes.rst

 .. note::

     If you are working in a team, you probably want to use the same remotes everywhere: developer machines, CI.
 The ``conan config install`` command can automatically define the remotes in a conan client, as well as other resources as profiles.
-Have a look to the
+Have a look at the
     :ref:`conan config install<conan_config_install>` command.